TokiUrata/pod-landing-page/README.md

 # Pod - Podcast Publisher

 Pod is a landing page for a fictional podcast publisher that is currently in its early access phase.
-This fully responsive single-page application (SPA) also features custom form validation to enhance user experience.
+The project is a mobile-first, responsive web application built with React, CSS3, and Sass SCSS.
+It includes WAI-ARIA attributes for accessibility and features optimal layout for different screen sizes.
+Interactive elements have hover states for enhanced user experience.
+The project also includes error message handling for form submissions and visualizes a success modal message upon valid email submission.
+It adheres to semantic HTML5 markup and follows the BEM methodology for CSS.

 ## Table of contents